When, Why and How to Use Design Systems?

 Let's understand what design systems are first.

-10 years ago, people simply called them pattern libraries.
-A few years ago, Atomic Design entered the scene and provided extensive grammar around them.
-Once Google unveiled Material Design in 2014, the concept of design systems had finally matured.
 I believe you have heard various definitions, so let me start by defining what a Design System isn’t; it is not a Sketch library, no more than a Style guide, or a Pattern Library.
 It’s all of this and so much more.
 More simply put, the difference is in the standards and documentation that accompanies the assets and components.
 A guide on why and how to use them would help the team and people working on the product.

 “A design system is a collection of reusable components, guided by clear standards, that can be assembled together to build any number of applications.”

-Design System is defined in many other ways, but a definition so broad could be perceived ambiguous.
-Therefore, don't let a definition dictate your understanding of the design system.
+Design System is defined in many other ways, but a definition so broad could be perceived as ambiguous.
+Therefore, don’t let a definition dictate your understanding of the design system.

 Design Systems bring order to chaos.